declanbarr/Iris-Data-Set-Project/README.md

   <img src="https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/Ronald%20Fischer.jpg">
   <br><b>Ronald Fisher</b><br>

-The Iris Flower Data Set is a data set collected by Edgar Anderson.
+The Iris Flower Data Set was originally collected by Edgar Anderson in 1936.
 It consists of 50 samples for each of Iris setosa, Iris virginica and Iris versicolor; three related species of Iris flower.
 It is a multivariate data set meaning there is more than one variable.
 There are a total of 150 records under 5 attributes: petal length, petal width, sepal length, sepal width and class.
 [1]

 <p align="center">
   <img src="https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/Iris%20setosa.jpg">